Curriculum – PATP

 The PATP’s Course of Study is occasionally supplemented by workshops and special classes taught by distinguished guests.
 Recent workshops include:

-- Workshops and panel discussions with casting directors, such as: Erica Hart; Jennifer Liestman of Guthrie Theatre; Calleri, Jensen and Davis Casting; Pat McCorkle; Erica Arvold; Heidi Griffiths of New York’s Public Theater; and Capelleriotis Casting
+- Workshops and panel discussions with casting directors, such as: Erica Hart; Jennifer Liestman of Guthrie Theatre; Paul Davis at Calleri, Jensen and Davis Casting; Pat McCorkle; Erica Arvold; Heidi Griffiths of New York’s Public Theater; and Capelleriotis Casting

 Specialty Movement, Voice and Acting Workshops: Lucid Body – Fay Simpson, Thiago Felix; Maria Enriquez; Zachary Fine; Scott Miller; Rebecca Guy; Andrew Borba; David Hyde-Pierce and Brian Hargrove